orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Compression
 Allows for a generalization of geodesic (partially)
+- One could simply see it as additional resources, capabilities, function, however one wants to define it.
+It generally can (and should) alter possible compression for anything that follows.

 - [ ] Against forgetting/violation/inconsistencies
 	- [ ] Forgetting but remembering one has forgotten - structure, but acknowledgement, structure is missing.